mattyg/web-coding-challenge/README.md

 # Web Coding Challenge

 ## Idea of the app
-The task is to implement an app that lists shops nearby.
+The task is to implement an app that lists shops.

 ## Technologies to use

 - Python/Django
   - Backend : Django
-  - Frontend : VueJS
+  - Frontend : VueJS, Bootstrap 3
   - Database : MongoDB

 - Git & Git Flow